1. Overview

 - it was unclear how the lab would benefit the applicant’s progression to longform work

-- the applicant has already received substantial National Lottery support through other schemes
+- the applicant has already received substantial National Lottery support at a similar professional level through other schemes

 We regret that owing to the volume of applications we receive, we are unable to provide feedback to applicants other than those called for interview.